 If you've ever noticed that your yard turns into a swamp after even a small rainstorm, your basement may be next.

-With rain or melting snow pools, it will eventually saturate the ground.
+Rain or melting snow pools, it will eventually saturate the ground.
 As it continues raining or the snow melts, that water will have nowhere else to go.
 That's when it will continue into any available space, like your basement.

 Sloping your yard or adding downspouts and channels to direct water away from your home can help.
-But the rapid melting of snowfall or a heavy rain may overpower those measures and leave you wishing you'd added a sump pump sooner.
+But the rapid melting of snowfall or heavy rain may overpower those measures and leave you wishing you'd added a sump pump sooner.